Photography Show at Disney Animation

 Takua’s cross-platform UI is capable of running either using OpenGL 4.5 on systems with support for the latest fanciest OpenGL API version, or using OpenGL 3.3 on systems that only have older OpenGL support (examples include macOS when not using the native Metal-based UI and include many SBC Linux devices such as Raspberry Pi).
 Since the arm64 Windows compatability pack only fully supports up to OpenGL 3.3, I set up Takua’s arm64 Windows build to fall back to only use the OpenGL 3.3 code path, which was enough to get things up and running.
 However, I immediately noticed that everything in the UI looked wrong; specifically, everything was clearly not in the correct color space.

 The problem turned out to be that the Windows OpenGL/OpenCL/Vulkan compatability pack doesn’t seem to correctly implement GL_FRAMEBUFFER_SRGB; calling glEnable(GL_FRAMEBUFFER_SRGB) did not have any impact on the actual color space that the framebuffer rendered with.
 To work around this problem, I simply added software sRGB emulation to the output fragment shader and added some code to detect if GL_FRAMEBUFFER_SRGB was working or not and if not, fall back to the fragment shader’s implementation.
-Implementing the sRGB transform is extremely easy and is something that every graphics program inevitably ends up doing a bunch of times throughout one’s career:
+Implementing the sRGB transform is extremely easy and is something that every graphics programmer inevitably ends up doing a bunch of times throughout one’s career:

 float sRGB(float x) {